alchemy-fullstack-js-spring-2019/classwork/19_react/09_hoc/README.md

 cFactorial(5); // this will NOT call factorial(5)
 ```

+Above we create a cache object.
+We then return a function that takes
+`n`.
+If the cache has a key `n` then we return that value.
+Otherwise,
+we call `factorial(n)` and store that result in our cache.

 ### Higher order components

 Higher order components (HOCs) are functions that take components